paperless-ngx/paperless-ngx/README.md

   - Group and limit search results by correspondent, show “more from this” links in the results.
 - **Nested tags**.
 Organize tags in a hierarchical structure.
 This will combine the benefits of folders and tags in one coherent system.
 - **An interactive consumer** that shows its progress for documents it processes on the web page.
-	- With live updates ans websockets.
-This already works on a dev branch, but requires a lot of new dependencies, which I'm not particular happy about.
+	- With live updates and websockets.
+This already works on a dev branch, but requires a lot of new dependencies, which I'm not particularly happy about.
 	- Notifications when a document was added with buttons to open the new document right away.
 - **Arbitrary tag colors**.
 Allow the selection of any color with a color picker.
 - **More file types**.
-Possibly allow more file types to be processed by paperless, such as office .odt, .doc, .docx documents.
+Possibly allow more file types to be processed by paperless, such as office .odt, .doc and .docx documents.

 Apart from that, paperless is pretty much feature complete.

 ## On the chopping block.

 - **GnuPG encrypion.** [Here's a note about encryption in paperless](https://paperless-ng.readthedocs.io/en/latest/administration.html#managing-encryption).
 The gist of it is that I don't see which attacks this implementation protects against.
 It gives a false sense of security to users who don't care about how it works.

+## Wont-do list.

+These features will probably never make it into paperless, since paperless is meant to be an easy to use set-and-forget solution.

+- **Document versions.** I might consider adding the ability to update a document with a newer version, but that's about it.
+The kind of documents that get added to paperless usually don't change at all.
+- **Workflows.** I don't see a use case for these, yet.
+- **Folders.** Tags are superior in just about every way.
+- **Apps / extension support.** Again, paperless is meant to be simple.

 # Getting started